emmanueld9664/apcsa-freedom-project/entries/entry03.md

 I decided to follow my previously introduced [Udemy Course](https://www.udemy.com/course/unity2drpg/) more in-depth, and step by step.
 There were many things I missed, and many that I needed to improve on.
 Thus, while going through it again, I created a better prototype of my project with the given assets and wish to share my new, refreshed, knowledge and achievements with you now.

 My first step in this soft-reset would be to restart my background and movement section.
 Which, over a few days, I finished.
-The background was simple, I only needed to pull the image into the
+The background was simple, I only needed to pull the image into the Scene where the camera lied.
+Next would be to give the image it's own specific layer, which was called the Background Layer.
+That way, the image would not conflict with any other objects on the screen.
+Here is a [screenshot](image_2023-02-12_221546730.png) of the described action.

 [Previous](entry02.md) | [Next](entry04.md)